 Husum is located in the district of Nordfriesland in the German state of Schleswig-Holstein.
 The weather was rough when we arrived and the rain was hanging in the air, but we still fell in love with this cosy little town!
 Here the fishing boats are close together, and in every corner you can find a fish shop or a fish restaurant.

-There are several museums in the city, such as the Nordseemuseum and the Maritime Museum.
-If you just want to take it easy, it is also cosy just to stroll around the cobbled streets, among all the charming houses with beautiful doors and bay windows.
+There are several museums in town, such as the North Sea Museum and the Maritime Museum.
+If you just want to take it easy, it's also cosy just to walk around the cobbled streets, among all the charming houses with beautiful doors and bay windows.

 Husum in Germany is a small harbour town in Nordfriesland, and its name was first mentioned in 1409.
 With large daily markets and fish and shellfish There is plenty of charm in every corner for a wonderful holiday or weekend.
 The quay forms an attractive part of Husum on the German North Sea coast.